textpattern/textpattern/sites/README.txt

 top-level Textpattern directory, as they are not needed when running multi-site:

     files
     images
     index.php

 ---------------------------
-Step 4: There is no Step 4!
+Step 4: There is no step 4!
 ---------------------------

 But if you want to to set up additional sites, simply repeat steps 1 through 3